d6y/lift-cookbook/README.md

 ## Todo:

 * decide if this is a dumb idea or not.
-* Find out how to use images with Pamflet.
 * Find out how to link between sections with Pamflet/markdown.
-* curate wiki content into this format.